cliffclick/aa/README.md

 AA treats HM as a _Monotone Analysis Framework_; converted to a worklist style.
 The type variables are monotonically unified, gradually growing over time - and this is treated as the MAF lattice.
-Some normal Algo-W work gets done in a prepass; e.g. discovering identifier sources (SSA form), and building the non-generative set.
+Some normal Algo-W work gets done in a pre-pass; e.g. discovering identifier sources (SSA form), and building the non-generative set.
 Because of the non-local unification behavior type variables include a "dependent" set; a set of elements put back on the worklist if this type unifies, beyond the expected graph neighbors.